svanderburg/dydisnix/README.md

     $ dydisnix-env -s services.nix -a augment.nix -q qos.nix --ports ports.nix

+We can also preemtively take snapshots of all stateful services, so that if any of the machines disappears, a service's state can be restored when it is redeployed elsewhere:

+    $ dydisnix-env -s services.nix -a augment.nix -q qos.nix --snapshot

 License
 =======
 Disnix is free software; you can redistribute it and/or modify it under the terms